The Best Cozy Fall Home Decor Ideas

 Now is the perfect time to get out the chunky knit blankets and beautifully scented candles that will add fall charm to your home.

-I hope you enjoyed my home decorated for the season of autumn and the coziness that I’ve created in this small house.
+I hope you enjoyed my home, which is decorated for fall, and the coziness that I’ve created in this small house.

 Living Large Podcast